CourtneyCampany/wtc_seminar/wtc_talk/index.md

 ***=right

-+ Are shade leaves optimized for low light or to respond to occasional high light
++ Are shade leaves optimized for low light or to respond to occasional high light?

 + Beyond just photosynthetic capacity